 I was sent as a qualified Junior soldier to my Regiment in Windsor, where I was to serve in C squadron as a Trooper attached to Support Troop HCR

-I went on a operation in Bosnia in 2002 and helped in the task of trying to rebuild the local communities, marking and clearing of landmines, operations involving capturing weapons caches and helping with the rebuild of schools and businesses.
+I went on an operation in Bosnia in 2002 and helped in the tasks of trying to rebuild the local communities, marking and clearing of landmines, operations involving capturing weapons caches and helping with the rebuild of schools and businesses.

 I then decided to sign off active service with great sadness, as I loved being a soldier and move onto my next great adventure.
 This was to join my father in business as a plumber, I trained in my resettlement and when I left yes a massive obstacle struck us all the Recession.
 This took its toll on the business and my dad had no choice but to let it go.

-Once completing this programme with the help and guidance of one of the biggest internet marketing entrepreneurs, I am sure to fulfil my dream and continue my journey of making it online.
+Once completing this programme with the help and guidance of one of the biggest internet marketing entrepreneurs, I am sure to fulfill my dream and continue my journey of making it online.

 If you wish to read his blog and how well John is doing in this business, then please click on this link below.